How i keep my Raspberry Pi busy

 Since July 2017, i have my first one running "motionEyeOS" as a CCTV camera on a regular basis.
 Two weeks ago, i even built a custom UPS for it, also known as "Uninterruptible Power Supply", to make it somewhat independent

 from a power source.
-The "off-the-shelf" parts for this project were a 5V relay module with "low level trigger", charger, boost converter, and capacitor, which results in a much cheaper solution than a Adafruit Powerboost 1000C.
+The "off-the-shelf" parts for this project were a 5V relay module with "low level trigger", charging module with "battery protection", boost converter, and 3300uF 6.3V capacitor, which results in a much cheaper solution than a Adafruit Powerboost 1000C.

 My second and last Raspberry Pi Zero W runs since January of this year permanently too, but with a much wider range of tasks